 are very many potential causes, with enormous economic consequences,

-associated with lower back pain and
+associated with lower back and leg pain during pregnancy.

-Once over the acute phase of Lower Back Pain, a regular walk can make a huge difference.
+Once over the acute phase of lower back pain, a regular walk can make a huge difference.

 Of course, walking is also the most important prevention of osteoporosis.
-Causes of osteoporosis ...

 Why all the emphasis on rehab?

-A Swiss and Dutch research programme has shown that function centred rehabilitation is more effective than pain medication in the treatment of lower back pain.
+A Swiss and Dutch research programme has shown that function-centred rehabilitation is more effective than pain medication in the treatment of lower back pain.
 It gets patients back to work much faster.

-However, in both programmes, around 50% of the patients ended up after three years being permanently disabled.
+However in both programmes around 50% of the patients ended up after three years being permanently disabled.

 research reveals that less than 50% of lumbar fusions have a

 A not-uncommon, and less well understood cause of lower back pain is the Maigne's Syndrome; then there will be referral down the superior cluneal nerves.

 LINKS TO OTHER INTERESTING SITES